Home

 New Hampshire Hiking Trails around Lake Winnipesaukee can make you feel invigorated and part of nature!
 These trails are sure to inspire the naturalist in everyone.....

-Hiking is a great activity to do as a family or in larger groups or even go hiking with your dog.
 You feel like you're part of nature and it can feel like you've gone back in time because you have to walk rather than take a car.
-That being said, I've compiled a list of hiking trips around Lake Winnipesaukee for those that want to add a more natural surrounding to their vacation.

 Mount Major - Alton Bay

-Located on Route 11 in Alton Bay, you'll find a parking lot to start your journey up the mountain.
-It's a wide-open trail at the beginning with a steady climb.
 Soon, you come to the steeper terrain with ledges and obstacles.
 At the top, there is a stone structure as well as little nooks and cranny's nearby.
 The views are spectacular.

 Belknap Mountain - Gilford

-Take 11A and turn on Belknap Mountain Road towards Gilford Village.
+Take 11A and turn on Belknap Mountain Road towards Gilford Village in New Hampshire.
 Follow the road (takes a sharp left) until you see signs and parking.

 This is a good trail for beginners and still has fabulous views at the top.
 This is one of our favorite New Hampshire Hiking Trails when you only have a few hours.

-In addition, there are several more hiking trails in the Belknap Mountain Range.
 To get there, just before the end of Belknap Mountain Road, you take a left onto Carriage Road.
 This leads to a parking area where you will find several different trails to hike.

 • Belknap Carriage Road